keybouzair/HR_HR_ANALYTICS/README.md

 📌 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](https://choosealicense.com/licenses/mit/)